Here are some pointers on the things to look for when discussing or reviewing a paper.

 For a formal review or referee report you have space to go into much more depth.
 A standard approach is to divide these reviews into three parts.

-- The second part discusses 3 – 6 major features of the paper; use the checklist below on this.
-Try to organize by theme (measurement, explanation etc).
+- The second part discusses 3 – 6 major features of the paper; the checklist below lists features that could be useful to think through when selecting themes.
+Try to organize by theme (measurement, explanation etc.).

-- The third part is for “smaller issues” where you can bullet point things from spelling errors, to estimation issues, to pointers to other work.
+- The third part is for “smaller issues” where you can bullet point things from ambiguities, to estimation issues, to pointers to other work.

 - It’s useful to authors when you can point to literature they have not read, if relevant.